matternstsr/Pixel-Perfect-Game-Selector/README.md

 # **Project** Hack Sprint T2

 ## Introduction
-> This README is for the Hack Sprint in T2 at Holberton.
+This README is for the Hack Sprint in T2 at Holberton.
-> We decided to create a web quiz for our project based on the theme of this year.
+We decided to create a web quiz for our project based on the theme of this year.
-> The web quiz is used to match you to a new game to try!
+The web quiz is used to match you to a new game to try!

+## About the Developer

+Hello!
+I'm [Matthew Ernst](https://matternst.com/), a passionate software developer with a love for creating interactive applications.
+You can also find me on [Twitter](https://x.com/MatthewErn46471)  or check out my work in my [Portfolio Project repository](https://github.com/matternstsr).

+## Overview
+The idea for our web quiz originated from our shared love for gaming and the desire to create something that resonates with fellow gamers.
+We wanted to capture the spirit of winter while making the experience fun and engaging.
+Collaborating with my team, we focused on creating a user-friendly interface that not only aligns with our theme but also provides a seamless experience.
+Challenges Faced

+## Project Story
+One of the biggest challenges was ensuring that our application functioned smoothly across different browsers and devices.
+We also had to navigate API integrations carefully to fetch game data based on user inputs without any hiccups.
+Despite these challenges, the thrill of seeing our project come together made the effort worthwhile!

 ### Requirements
 - Must match the theme.